Drama at Eight

 Drama at Eight is an American dramatic anthology television program that was broadcast on the DuMont Television Network from July 9, 1953, through July 30, 1953.
 The series aired on Thursday nights from 8 to 8:30 PM Eastern Time.
 Additional episodes continued to air locally in New York through October 1, 1953.

-Cliff Arquette appeared Charley Weaver in the July 30, 1953, episode.
+Cliff Arquette appeared as Charley Weaver in the July 30, 1953, episode.